4D Printing: The Future of Manufacturing

 • Highly scalable.

-Some of the key players in the 4D Printing Market include 3D Systems Corporation (U.S.), Autodesk Inc. (U.S.), Airbus Ltd. (Netherlands), Materialise NV (Belgium).
+Some of the key players in the 4D Printing Market include 3D Systems Corporation (U.S.), Autodesk Inc. (U.S.), Airbus Ltd. (Netherlands), and Materialise NV (Belgium).
 They are either in collaboration with research institutes or developing in-house solutions which are yet to be commercialized.

 Key Challenges Against Technology Maturation

-• Availability of smart materials: One of the major challenges in making 4D printing a prominent technology is the availability and options in smart materials.
+• Availability of smart materials: One of the major challenges in making 4D printing a prominent technology is the availability and options of smart materials.
 There are very few options to choose from, and they are harder to obtain.

 • Cost of materials involved: The cost of smart materials is also a major challenge faced by 4D printing.
 Materials used in this technology are not easily available, making the material expensive and limiting research opportunities.